Review #687

 I tested the use of ansible-playbook and it work fine.
 The setup too is very easy.
 Nevertheless I cannot anymor do any git show/diff/grep with automatic decryption.
 I suppose that the operation changes the workdir because setting ANSIBLE_VAULT_PASSWORD_FILE with the absolute path of the script solves all these problems.
 Thus I would be in favor of documenting this too (the setting in ansible.cfg can be kept of not, your choice).

-Updated by Pierre-Louis Bonicoli almost 4 years ago
+Updated by Pierre-Louis Bonicoli about 5 years ago

 Marc Dequènes wrote: